josecamachop/FCParser/FCParser_user_manual.md

 **DataSources**: In this field, different data sources must be specified.
 For each data source, the name, the specific configuration file for that data source and the data path have to be specified.
 Input data can be in _csv_ format, text based log files or _nfcapd_ binary data.
-<ins>Please, take into account that the FCParser in offline mode will store all the parsed data in RAM memory
-during computation, so that they are only written to disk at the end.
+**Please, take into account that the FCParser in offline mode will store all the parsed data in RAM memory during computation, so that results are only written to disk at the end**.
 In several tests, attempts to parse groups of files with several GBs made the parser crash down.
-Therefore, for large data sets it is highly recommended to split data and apply the FCParser independently for each of the splits.
-Legacy computers may require smaller splits, while multiprocessing may allow handling larger ones. </ins>
+Therefore, for large data sets **it is highly recommended to split data and apply the FCParser independently for each of the splits**.
+Legacy computers may require smaller splits, while multiprocessing may allow handling larger ones.

 **Keys:** In this field, none, one or more aggregation keys are defined.
 These keys are the variables chosen to aggregate observation.
 For each unique value of said keys,